 This is extremely popular in Ireland and in the UK.

-Itâs the same rules as rugby except instead of tackling people you simply tag them.
-This makes it accessible to everybody and you can play with mixed teams.
+Itâs the same rules as rugby, except instead of tackling people, you simply tag them.
+This makes it accessible to everybody, and you can play with mixed teams.

-If you based in North America youâll probably want to play tag football.
-It will be easier than trying to teach your whole team rugbyâŠ
+If you’re based in North America, youâll probably want to play tag football.
+It will be easier than trying to teach your whole team rugbyâŠ!

 27. Trampoline Park

-Trampoline parks are clusters of trampolines stuck together for people to bounce around on⊠and yes they cater to adults.
-Itâs a fun thing to do and it will be your workout for the day.
+Trampoline parks are clusters of trampolines joined together for people to bounce around on, and yes, they do cater to adults.
+It is a fun, high-energy activity that works well for teams who want to do something active and a little different.

 28. Bowling